 - The City of Jacksonville Office of Special Events will assign vendor locations no less than 2 weeks prior to the event.
 There is no assignment priority given to vendors and vendors may not select their space.
 The City of Jacksonville Office of Special Events reserves the right to make modifications to the assigned vendor locations in its sole and absolute discretion.
 No vendor may obstruct another vendor or impede other vendors operation or space.

-- Vendors must be open to the general public during all event hours.
-Vendors must close 30 minutes prior to end of each event day.
+- Vendors must be open to the general public during all mandatory event hours.
+Vendors must stop the use of all heated cooking equipment 30 minutes prior to end of each event day.

 - No items may be served in a glass container of any kind.

 - Food vendors must supply all food-service equipment necessary for the operation of their respective booths.
 Service equipment must be in good working order.

 - Food vendors must obtain all of their own supplies and sanitary eating utensils.